SageGram/sagegram.github.io/_posts/2017-03-16-example-content.md

 {% endhighlight %}

 # Data Software
 **SPSS:** IBM SPSS Statistics is a software package used for interactive, or batched, statistical analysis.
 Long produced by SPSS Inc., it was acquired by IBM in 2009.
 Current versions (post 2015) have the brand name: IBM SPSS Statistics.
-The software name originally stood for Statistical Package for the Social Sciences (SPSS),[2] reflecting the original market, then later changed to Statistical Product and Service Solutions.[3][4]
+The software name originally stood for Statistical Package for the Social Sciences (SPSS),[2] reflecting the original market, then later changed to Statistical Product and Service Solutions.
 ### H3
 #### H4
 ##### H5